-Teacher Leader series
+MALI Teacher Leader Series

 What are you most proud of in your career?

-What have you accomplished through hard work and determination that might otherwise appear to at first glance to be due to “luck” or circumstances?
+What have you accomplished through hard work and determination that might otherwise appear at first glance to be due to “luck” or circumstances?

 Look into your crystal ball: what advice would you give to teachers?

-If you were given $500,000 dollars to do whatever you please, what would it be?
+If you were given a $500,000.00 to do with whatever you please, what would it be?